-• Parents/carers have a responsibility to:

-- Understand and adhere the relevant school/policies and procedures. - Talk to their children about safeguarding issues with their children & support the school in their safeguarding approaches. - online and seek help and support from the school, or other agencies.
+- Parents/carers have a responsibility to: - Understand and adhere the relevant school/policies and procedures. - Talk to their children about safeguarding issues with their children & support the school in their safeguarding approaches. - Identify behaviours which could indicate that their child is at risk of harm including online and seek help and support from the school, or other agencies